carter2099/dsa.rb/README.md

     - `help` print this message

 ## Extension
-Add to lib/tests using `test_template.rb` as a reference. `dsa.rb` will dynamically read from the lib/tests directory to create the empty implementation files and run their tests.
+Add new algorithms to lib/tests using `test_template.rb` as a reference. `dsa.rb` will dynamically read from the lib/tests directory to create the empty implementation files and run their tests.

+If you wish to contribute to dsa.rb itself: make your changes, update/add tests, ensure they pass with `rake`, and open a pr.

 ## Structure
 - lib/tests